alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 Some of the benefits of working in REG have already been covered in other questions (for example, [flexible working](#are-working-hours-flexible), [having strong input into the projects you work on](#how-long-do-projects-last-for--how-do-you-choose-projects), and [time for professional development](#what-else-do-you-do-as-part-of-reg)).

-Other benefits include mental health support and private healthcare ([the wellbeing page]({{< relref "docs/working_at_the_turing/wellbeing" >}}) has a fuller description of the support available at the Turing), as well as a 13% contribution to a defined contribution pension scheme (3% from the employee, 10% from the Turing).
+Other benefits include mental health support and private healthcare ([the wellbeing page]({{< relref "docs/working_at_the_turing/wellbeing" >}}) has a more detailed description of the support available at the Turing), as well as a 13% contribution to a defined contribution pension scheme (3% from the employee, 10% from the Turing).
   More employee benefits are listed on [the Turing's website](https://www.turing.ac.uk/work-turing/why-work-turing/employee-only-benefits-guide).

 ### Where can I find out more?